vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 11 MBh 12.187.8ab: śabdah. śrotram. tathā khāni trayam ākāśayonijam |

 12 This epistemological perspective remains in classical Sām. khya, where the five elements are considered to originate from the so called ‘subtle elements’ (tanmātra).
-These tanmātrās, in fact, are the sense-impressions: śabda, sparśa, r¯upa, rasa and gandha.
+These tanmātrās, in fact, are the sense-impressions: śabda, sparśa, rūpa, rasa and gandha.

 13 The Appendix contains the text of some passages of the critical editioṇIt is meant to facilitate comparison: the left column contains a passage of MBh 12.187, the right column contains the parallel of MBh 12.239–241 and vice versa.
 A blank means there is no parallel for a passage.

-14 That we are here concerned with a break is also evident from the parallel passage which omits 187.11ab, and instead of mahābh¯utāni pa˜ncaiva (MBh 187.10c) reads indriyāṇi nare pa˜nca (MBh 239.14a).
+14 That we are here concerned with a break is also evident from the parallel passage which omits 187.11ab, and instead of mahābhūtāni pa˜ncaiva (MBh 187.10c) reads indriyāṇi nare pa˜nca (MBh 239.14a).